-Is There a Difference Between a Renovation and a Remodel?
-We Asked the Pros
+The Difference Between a Renovation and a Remodel, According to Pros

-They say that Rome wasn't built in a day—and neither was your dream home.
-If we're being totally honest, very few domestic endeavors compare to the time, energy, and sometimes stress of tackling a home renovation.
+They say Rome wasn't built in a day—and neither was your dream home.
+If we're totally honest, very few domestic endeavors compare to the time, energy, and (sometimes) stress of tackling a home renovation.
 Or is it a remodel?
-Chances are, you probably use renovation and remodel interchangeably, which may not seem like a big deal in the face of the cost to remodel a house, but could still reveal the extent of your experience (or lack thereof) with home updates.
+Chances are, you probably use the words renovation and remodel interchangeably.
+This may not seem like a big deal when faced with the cost to remodel a house, but it could still reveal the extent of your experience (or lack thereof) with home updates.

 No matter which term you use, there's a good chance whoever you're talking to knows what you're referring to, but have you ever stopped and wondered if you're using the correct word?
 Or if the contractors, designers, paint pros, and other experts you're working with think you're unfamiliar with the process because you're using the wrong word?

-Technically, yes: A renovation and remodel are different.
-If you crack open a dictionary, you’ll find that the renovation definition and remodel definition have some major differences.
-While a remodel is changing the form of something (adding a new shower to an existing bathroom), renovation focuses more on restoring something old into good repair (fixing up a creaky floor, for example, or taking on a kitchen renovation cost).
+Technically, a renovation and remodel are defined differently.
+While a remodel changes the form of something (like adding a new shower to an existing bathroom), a renovation focuses more on restoring something old into good repair (fixing up a creaky floor, for example).

-But whether you call it a renovation or remodel, one thing's for sure: It's important to plan your project with care.
-One of the biggest tips the duo had for undergoing your home project is to pay attention to the rooms you use the most (and least!) and spend accordingly.
+Whether you call it a renovation or a remodel, one thing's for sure: It's important to plan your project with care.
+One of the biggest tips the duo has for undergoing your home project is to pay attention to the rooms you use the most (and least!) and spend accordingly.

 "Being realistic with why you use your space will help you not overspend," Fletcher suggests.
 "Maybe don't break the bank on a ton of cabinetry that you're never going to use or an island that can seat 12 people if you don't entertain a lot."